jrouwe/JoltPhysics/Docs/Architecture.md

 Because Jolt Physics uses a Symplectic Euler integrator, there will still be a small amount of damping when damping is 0, so you cannot get infinite oscillation (allowing this would make it very likely for the system to become unstable).

+## Breakable Constraints

+Constraints can be turned on / off by calling Constraint::SetEnabled.
+After every simulation step, check the total 'lambda' applied on each constraint and disable the constraint if the value goes over a certain threshold.
+Use e.g. SliderConstraint::GetTotalLambdaPosition / HingeConstraint::GetTotalLambdaRotation.
+You can see 'lambda' as the linear/angular impulse applied at the constraint in the last physics step to keep the constraint together.

 ## Broad Phase

 When bodies are added to the PhysicsSystem, they are inserted in the broad phase ([BroadPhaseQuadTree](@ref BroadPhaseQuadTree)).
 This provides quick coarse collision detection based on the axis aligned bounding box (AABB) of a body.